Characterizing NIP henselian fields: Introduction

 In section \ref{sec:mt}, we state and prove our Main Theorem (Theorem \ref{thm:1}).
 We also give a number of examples showing that none of the clauses in the theorem is vacuous.
 As a consequence of Theorem \ref{thm:1}, we show that the henselization of any NIP valued field is again NIP (Corollary \ref{cor:3}).
-This gives an NIP analogue to a result by Hasson and Halevi who showed that the henselization of every strongly NIP (also known as strongly dependent) valued field is again strongly NIP (\cite{HH2}).\footnote{Note that there are many examples of NIP valued fields which are not strongly NIP since all strongly NIP fields are perfect.
+This gives a NIP analogue to a result by Hasson and Halevi who showed that the henselization of every strongly NIP (also known as strongly dependent) valued field is again strongly NIP (\cite{HH2}).\footnote{Note that there are many examples of NIP valued fields which are not strongly NIP since all strongly NIP fields are perfect.
 For explicit examples, see \ref{Ex:NIP}.}

 The last two sections contain variants of our Main Theorem, although not straightforward ones.
 The version presented in section \ref{sec:mtv} has a distinctly more model-theoretic flavour: throughout the section, given a complete $\Lring$-theory $T_k$ of NIP fields, we describe all the complete $\Lval$-theories of NIP henselian valued fields $(K,v)$ such that the residue field is a model of $T_k$.
 This is rather easy and unsurprising in equal characteristic (and even well-known in equicharacteristic $0$), but noticeably harder in mixed characteristic.
 First, we introduce some theories of henselian valued fields of mixed characteristic and prove their completeness.
-After taking a closer look at finitely ramified fields (in particular proving an Ax--Kochen/Ershov principle for elementary embeddings in Lemma \ref{lem:AKE.preceq}), we give the desired characterization in Proposition \ref{prp:elem}.
+After taking a closer look at finitely ramified fields (cf.~Lemma~\ref{lem:finite_ramification}), we give the desired characterization in Proposition \ref{prp:elem}.

 In the final section, we apply this characterization to give a refinement of Conjecture \ref{sh}: we give a list of complete $\Lval$-theories of henselian valued fields which are all NIP in $\Lval$, and we show that Conjecture \ref{sh} implies that every NIP field $K$ admits a henselian valuation $v$ such that $(K,v)$ is a model of one of the theories listed (see Theorem \ref{thm:3}).
-This is an NIP analogue of a similar conjectural classification of strongly NIP fields which was obtained by Halevi, Hasson and Jahnke (\cite{HHJ2}).
+This is a NIP analogue of a similar conjectural classification of strongly NIP fields which was obtained by Halevi, Hasson and Jahnke (\cite{HHJ2}).